workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 <br>
 {{% subtitle5 "We empower people to build things." %}}

 The best builders have all the tools!
 Open-source tech makes anything possible.
-A dashboard is the gateway to another world.
+A dashboard.
+A gateway to another world.
 Your world!

-For less than a dollar a day you'll atop a mountain of building blocks for you, your family, your business, your digital dreams.
+For less than a dollar a day you'll sit atop a mountain of building blocks for you, your family, your business, your digital dreams.

 <br>